On the Moy-Prasad filtration: Moy--Prasad filtration representations and global Vinberg--Levy theory

 Even though the Moy--Prasad filtration representation of groups that do not split over a tamely ramified extension might not be described as in Vinberg--Levy theory, its lift to characteristic zero can be described using Vinberg theory, i.e. as the fixed-point subgroup of a finite order automorphism on a larger group acting on some eigenspace in the Lie algebra of the larger group.
 To be more precise, we have the following corollary of Theorem \ref{Thm-tame} combined with Theorem \ref{Thm-general}.

-\begin{Cor} Let $G$ be a \good{} group over $K$, $r=\frac{d}{M}$ for some nonnegative integer $d<M$, and let the representation $\ZG$ acting on $\ZV$ be as in Theorem \ref{Thm-general}.
+\begin{Cor} Let $G$ be a \good{} reductive group over $K$, $r=\frac{d}{M}$ for some nonnegative integer $d<M$, and let the representation of $\ZG$ on $\ZV$ be as in Theorem \ref{Thm-general}.
 Then there exist a reductive group scheme $\ZZG_{\ov \bQ}$ over $\ov \bQ$ and morphisms

 such that $\ZG_{\ov \bQ} \simeq \ZZG_{\ov \bQ}^{\theta,0}$ and $\ZV_{\ov \bQ} \simeq \Lie(\ZZG_{\ov \bQ})_{M-d}(\ov \bQ)$, and the action of $\ZG_{\ov \bQ}$ on $\ZV_{\ov \bQ}$ corresponds via these isomorphisms to the restriction of the adjoint action of $\ZZG_{\ov \bQ}$ on $\Lie(\ZZG_{\ov \bQ})(\ov \bQ)$. \end{Cor} \textbf{Proof.}\\ Let $q$ be a prime larger than $p^sN$.
 Then, by construction, the representation over $\ov \bZ[\frac{1}{p^sN}]$ associated to $G_q$ via the proof of Theorem \ref{Thm-general} agrees with the representation of $\ZG_{\ov \bZ[1/(p^sN)]}$ on $\ZV_{\ov \bZ[1/(p^sN)]}$.
 As $G_q$ splits over a tamely ramified extension, Theorem \ref{Thm-tame} allows us to deduce the corollary.